 We offer private or semi-private lessons for students 3 years and older.
 Private lessons have the benefit of fitting available staff schedules while providing you with a lesson option that targets your specific needs and those of your children.
 Call Si View Pool or e-mail Bridget, to make your arrangements.
 Cost: $35 per ˝ hour for private lesson, $50 per ˝ hour for semi-private lesson ($25 per student).
 Should you need to cancel your private lesson(s) a 24 hour notice is required to receive a full refund (minus $10 processing fee).

-Fish School is a four day session taught by American Red Cross Water Safety Instructor Candidates.
-The Instructors will be implementing practices they have learned in the American Red Cross Water Safety Instructor class.
+Fish School students will be taught by American Red Cross Water Safety Instructor candidates.
+The instructors will be implementing practices they have learned in the American Red Cross Water Safety Instructor class.
 Please contact Bridget Verhei with any questions at .

 We offer lessons for adult who already have comfort in the water:

 Beginner: Air exchange, submerging whole head with air exchange; front & back glide - assisted and unassisted; introduction to rolling over; kicking on front and back - with support and and without support; jump into deep end unassisted.
 Introduction to crawl stroke arms & back stroke arms; introduction to crawl stroke w/ rolling & breathing; introduction to elementary back stroke arms; water safety - treading water, life-jackets and floating on back in deep water.